 And what about Damien Hirst?
 Well, by 2009 his annual auction sales had shrunk by 93%, to $19 million, and the 2010 total revenue was even lower.

-There is an end of all balloons.
+There is an end to all Bubbles.